pstroe/chartering-new-realms-2024/chapter2.md

 For METEOR: no universally agreed threshold for good or bad translation, took scores below 30

 ## Experiments
-We began the experimental setup by selecting original Latin excerpts from the aforementioned books and bibles and aligning them with their gold standard translations.
-The excerpts were translated from Latin to English one at a time through the web interface of Google Translate and Yandex.
-For GPT-4o and Gemini, the excerpts were translated in separate conversations, always preceeded by the same prompt to limit the influence of prior knowledge or external context on the outputs. (*here will follow and end note to the specific prompt*).
-Each translated result was then scored against the gold standard using all four chosen metrics (BLEU, ROUGE, METEOR, and chrF).
-This resulted in a matrix with 4 translations per excerpt and 4 scores per translation.
+The experimental setup began with selecting original Latin excerpts from the aforementioned sources and their corresponding gold-standard translations.
+The excerpts were translated from Latin to English individually using the web interfaces of Google Translate and Yandex.
+For GPT-4o and Gemini, translations were conducted in separate conversations, preceded by a standardized prompt to limit the influence of prior knowledge or external context on the outputs (*here will follow an end note to the specific prompt*).
+Each translation was then scored against the gold standard using the four metrics (BLEU, ROUGE, METEOR, and chrF), resulting in a matrix with four translations per excerpt and four scores per translation.

-Table 1 below allows for a look into the translation results:
+Table 1 allows for a look into the translation results:
 (*here will follow an interactive code block which the reader can run to see a random example of one Latin excerpt and its translation by all MT systems*)

 ### Low BLEU scores
-Examining the results of the scoring process, we were surprised at the low BLEU scores across texts (with an overall BLEU average of 24.86%).
-Out of 49 translations, BLEU was below the threshold of 30% for 35, indicating significant errors in the translation Since we averaged the metric scores, these low BLEU scores resulted in a  negative impact for most results.
-To address this, the median of the metrics was considered additionally to the average to mitigate the disproportionate impact of low BLEU scores.
+Examining the scoring results, we observed low BLEU scores across texts, with an overall BLEU average of 24.86%.
+Of the 49 translations, 35 received a BLEU score below the threshold of 30%, indicating notable errors in lexical or syntactic accuracy.
+Since the scores of all metrics were averaged, these low BLEU scores negatively influenced the overall results of almost every translation.
+To address this, we also considered the median of the metrics alongside the average, mitigating the impact of outliers caused by low BLEU scores.

-Despite seeming low, these BLEU scores seem in line with previous research: Volk et al. (2024) observed a BLEU score of 25.22% for Google Translate and 34.50% for GPT-4.
-Our BLEU averages of 25.32 % for Google Translate and 56.69 % for GPT-4 indicate no major errors during the experiments, but, notably, a marked improvement for GPT-4.
+While seemingly low, these scores align with prior research: Volk et al. (2024) observed a BLEU score of 25.22% for Google Translate and 34.50% for GPT-4.
+Our findings, with BLEU averages of 25.32% for Google Translate and 56.69% for GPT-4, indicate no major errors during the experiments but consistency in the outputs, while also highlighting a notable improvement in GPT-4’s performance compared to earlier projects.

 Table 2 allows for a look into the scores for a random translation:
 (*here will follow an interactive code block which the reader can run to see a random example of one Latin excerpt and its scores in all metrics*)

 ### Error proofing
-Six translations received an average score below 30%, indicating they contained significant errors.
-These included Psalm 88: 3-7 (DRB), Psalm 23: 4-6 (DRB), Book 1 Chapter 13 of the History of the Kings of Britain, Job 3: 11-13 (in both the ESV and the KJV), and Book 1 Section 40 of De Legibus.
-Upon review, we were able to identify issues with three gold standard translations, where they had been incorrectly or incompletely processed.
-Correcting these discrepancies raised the average score of the effected excerpts to slightly above 30%, signifying an acceptable translation.
+Six translations received an overall average score below 30%, indicating significant errors in the translation.
+These included Psalm 88:3-7 (DRB), Psalm 23:4-6 (DRB), Book 1 Chapter 13 of The History of the Kings of Britain, Job 3:11-13 (in both the ESV and KJV), and Book 1 Section 40 of De Legibus.
+Upon review, we identified issues in three of the corresponding gold standard translations, where they had been either incorrectly or incompletely processed.
+After addressing these discrepancies, the average score for the affected excerpts increased to slightly above 30%, marking them as acceptable translations.

 ### Retranslations
 After these corrections, three texts remained with an average score below 30%: Book 1 Chapter 13 of the History of the Kings of Britain and Job 3: 11-13 in both ESV and KJV.
-For these texts, we modified the translation workflow by translating each sentence individually rather than entire paragraphs.
-This approach aimed to reduce the impact of long, syntactically complex sentences, which are challenging for MT systems (source).
-This method resulted in an improvement of 1.8 % for Book 1 Chapter of History of the Kings of Britain, but no significant change for the scores of Job 3: 11-13.
-The average scores of all 3 excerpts remained below 30%.
-Possible reasons are discussed in detail in the following chapter.
+To address this, we adjusted the translation workflow by translating each sentence individually rather than entire paragraphs.
+This approach aimed to mitigate the challenges posed by long, syntactically complex structures, which are particularly difficult for MT systems to handle (He, 2023).
+While this method improved the score for The History of the Kings of Britain by 1.8%, it did not result in significant changes for Job 3:11-13.
+Ultimately, the average scores for all three excerpts remained below 30%.
+Possible reasons for these results are explored in detail in the following chapter.

 ## Results & Discussion